 Would it be helpful to distribute this in a networking group?

 Ideally, you can see how just asking these questions prompted me to change which articles I would submit quotes for.
 No longer am I submitting to credit card transfer or high yield savings account articles.
 Submissions are much more purposeful.
 For example, I gave a phone interview last week about what exactly I do as an outsourced CFO for businesses.
-I already foresee the multiple ways to leverage that article once published!
+I already foresee the multiple ways to leverage that article!

 Getting mentioned in the media can absolutely benefit your business IF you have a strategy to capitalize on the mentions.
 Social media has made it possible for anyone to call themselves an expert and third party validation through a national publication definitely proves helpful in establishing credibility.
-Hopefully this post gets you thinking about how you leverage that credibility.
+Hopefully this post gets you thinking about how you can leverage that credibility.

 And once your business takes off from your newly developed strategy, don’t forget to call Driven to help manage your finances!